Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 Causes of Panic Attacks

-No one knows for sure what causes panic attacks, but they usually happen against a background of extreme stress.
+No one knows for sure what causes panic attacks, but they often happen against a background of extreme stress.

-Typical stressors are major life changes such as starting a new job, a change in marital status, or the death of a loved one.
+Typical stressors are major life changes, such as starting a new job, a change in financial or marital status, or the death of a loved one.

-Once the stress response is initiated, your breathing becomes fast and shallow and not enough blood and oxygen reach your brain.
+Once the stress response is initiated, breathing becomes fast and shallow, and not enough blood and oxygen reach the brain.

 There may also be a genetic component since the occurrence of panic attacks often runs in families.